Colorado Licensing Overview for a Barber

 What are some training programs available for a barber?

 How long is a license good for and when do I need to renew?

 What are fees associated with licensing?

 Check with local governing body for updated details.

-To become a licensed barber in the state of Colorado there are several steps that must be taken.
+To become a licensed barber in Colorado there are several steps that must be taken.